MrThearMan/dynamics-client/README.md

 - to_file: bool = False - Save to a file instead of returning as string.

-XML representation of the relational ascpects of the data.
+Fetch XML schema of the available table, actions, and relational aspects of the data.

 ---